oflore12/Where-to-Stream/git_commands.md

 	- EX: `git commit -m "C447-18 <message>"`

 **TO UPDATE YOUR LOCAL REPO WITH THE REMOTE REPO**
-- 'git pull git@github.com:oflore12/CMSC447Project.git' (you might have to be in the CMSC447Project directory)
+- `git pull git@github.com:oflore12/CMSC447Project.git` (you might have to be in the CMSC447Project directory)